 When asked to describe his IP superpower, Neil responded that it was his uncanny ability to dig through the details and get right to the nub of a problem.

-In his free time, Neil is an avid, but long suffering fan of Bolton Wanderers F.C.
+In his free time, Neil is an avid, but a long-suffering fan of Bolton Wanderers F.C.
 He spends more time than he'd like to admit ferrying his children around in 'Dad's Taxi' and enjoys a round of golf to relax.
 At home, he keeps his mind sharp with cryptic crosswords and has six cats to keep him company while so doing.

-One of Lines Henry's trio of Directors, Lisa has 22 years extensive experience in the industry, gaining her certificate of proficiency in insolvency 17 years ago.
+One of Lines Henry's trio of Directors, Lisa has over 20 years of extensive experience in the industry.
 Lisa guides Lines Henry's business development and helps manage the team.

 Lisa gets a great deal of enjoyment in her specialisation helping SME's and also helping individuals who find themselves in financial difficulties.
 Having seen the relief on the faces of the people she helps as "The weight of the world is lifted", she takes great pleasure in providing the help and advice which sees them through their worries and out at the other side.